Avimitin/nvim/docs/addtional.md

 | gin              | next hunk                    |
 | gim              | previous hunk                |

+You can also run git command like what you do in the terminal.
+For example, if you want to see the log, just run `:Git log` or `:G log`.
+If you want to see the blame, run `:Git/G blame`.
+If you want to rebase, you can run `:G rebase -i HEAD~n`.
+This command are all enhanced by plugin vim-fugitive.

 ## Neogit

 ![neogit](https://user-images.githubusercontent.com/32014449/109874516-8042af00-7c6f-11eb-8afc-65ef52448c7a.png)

 Neogit is an vim alternative of magit.
+Press `<Space>ng` to activate it.

 ## lazygit

 ![image](https://raw.githubusercontent.com/jesseduffield/lazygit/assets/staging.gif)

-Press `ctrl+g` to activate it.
+Press `<Space>lg` to activate it.
 You need to install [lazygit](https://github.com/jesseduffield/lazygit).

 # Symbols